For best prices and early deliveries, WhatsApp us at. 918488070070

 Jewellery and accessories play a role in enhancing the bridal ensemble during Kerala weddings.
 The bride’s jewellery is both intricate and culturally significant.
 Temple jewellery inspired by temple sculptures is particularly popular, featuring necklaces, earrings, bangles, and rings crafted from gold and adorned with gemstones.

 One standout piece of jewellery is the Kasumala—a necklace made of gold coins symbolising wealth and prosperity.
+Another notable piece is the Elakkathali, a collar necklace adorned with delicate leaflets that sway with movement, catching light in a captivating way to create a sparkling effect.
 Another essential accessory is the Palakka Mothiram ring embellished with precious stones.
 Jhumkis—earrings that complement the necklace and other jewellery pieces—are also worn by the bride.
 An Oddiyanam, a gold waist belt worn over the saree enhances the bride’s overall look.

 For the groom, it is customary to wear a Mundu, a white dhoti with a gold zari border, and a Melmundu draped over the shoulder.
+Occasionally, the groom may opt for a kurta or silk shirt to complement the Mundu, elevating his overall appearance.
 This attire exudes simplicity and sophistication, reflecting Kerala’s traditional clothing style.
 Some grooms may opt for kurta pyjamas or sherwanis for the reception, which adds a touch of elegance by accessorising with gold rings and bracelets.

 Women attending the wedding as guests typically choose sarees or salwar kameez, while men opt for Mundus, dhotis or formal suits.
 It is common to see people wearing gold chains and necklaces with pendants at Kerala weddings.